champion87/Elite_DEV/READ_ME.txt

       features are implemented at different branch and different file.
  - We have a basic 'print links' feature implemented at branch lidor_links. one can add more links to the 'links' array.
+ - We have 'furtune' feature on brance 'furtune'.
+Unchecked.